Sungai Pelek: Education

 Sungai Pelek has several schools which serve the local community.
-These schools provide educational instruction in Chinese, Indian, Malay and English.
-The educational level of these schools ranges from primary education to secondary education.
+These schools provide educational instruction in Bahasa Malaysia, English, Chinese and Tamil.
+The educational level of these schools ranges from primary education to secondary education, as well as pre-university education (STPM) at Sekolah Menengah Kebangsaan Sungai Pelek.

-The first headmaster of the private Chinese primary school, Wah Lian Chinese School, the Tamil school which served the local Indian population were set up by the government which is located near Taman Teluk Merbau.

 Economy

 Besides its thriving brick-making and clay products industry, Sungai Pelek has numerous small plantations of rubber trees, coffea plants and oil palms.
 It is home to the prized teka, tawa and pinoh durians.
 Recently, dragon fruit has also been planted widely here.
 The people of Sungai Pelek are active in the bird's nest industry as well.